matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 - the MSC (Matrix Spec Change) number is taken from the github issue ID.
 This is carried for the lifetime of the proposal, including the PR creation phase.
 N.B.
 They are not in chronological order!
 - Please use the github issue title to set the title.
 - Please link to the proposal document by adding a "Documentation: <url>" line in the issue description.
+- Please link to the spec PR (if any) by adding a "PRs: #1234" line in the issue description.
 - The creation date is taken from the github issue, but can be overriden by adding a "Date: yyyy-mm-dd" line in the issue description.
 - Updated Date is taken from github.
 - Author is the creator of the github issue, but can be overriden by adding a "Author: @username" line in the body of the issue description.
 Please make sure @username is a github user (include the @!)